jspenger/paciofspython/FINALREPORT.md

 - [x] permissioned access / group membership: dynamic groups (join, leave) and permissioned (voteaccept, votekick)

 The project supports continuous integration with Travis-CI, any pushed code to the repository is tested.
+The tests include executing the fio benchmark (https://fio.readthedocs.io/) on a PacioFS instance in a docker container.
-The tests include a benchmark run of running a PacioFS Server cluster and MultiChain cluster on Kubernetes, executing the fio benchmark (https://fio.readthedocs.io/).
+There are also scripts to execute and deploy the fio benchmark on a PacioFS Server cluster and MultiChain cluster on Kubernetes.
 A number of unit tests and integration tests are also run.
-The integration tests include testing a multi-user setup, a multi-volume setup, a single-volume setup, and testing the verify functionality.
+The integration tests include testing a multi-user setup, a multi-volume setup, a single-volume setup, and testing the verification functionality.
 The latest commit is built into a docker container and published at https://hub.docker.com/r/jonasspenger/paciofspython.

-### Design - PacioFSPython
+### 3.1 Design - PacioFSPython
 The PacioFSPython Server implementation consists of:
 - a MultiChain abstraction
 - a Tamper-Proof Broadcast abstraction (abstraction of the MultiChain abstraction)
 - and the main module, which we refer to as PacioFSPython Server.

-Upon first starting the server, it connects (or creates) a MultiChain instance, and instantiates the tamper-proof broadcast abstraction thereof.
+When the server is started, it connects to (or creates) a MultiChain instance, and instantiates the tamper-proof broadcast abstraction.
 When a user first connects to the server and creates a new volume, the volume name and the servers PID are broadcast.
-The server keeps a map of all servers and the volumes they manage.
+The server keeps a map (key -> value) of all servers and the volumes they manage.
 When the user issues a file system request to the server, the server executes the request locally, and if the request changes the state of the file system, broadcasts the hash value of the requested command via the broadcast abstraction.
 When the broadcast abstraction delivers a command on one of the managed volumes, this command is re-executed on the local file system.
 Pseudocode of the implementation is available at https://github.com/jonasspenger/paciofspython/.

-### Installation - PacioFSPython
+### 3.2 Installation - PacioFSPython
 The recommended way to install PacioFS Python is via Docker.
-To build the docker image, see deployment/docker/README.md.
+To build the docker image, see https://github.com/jonasspenger/paciofspython/tree/master/deployment/docker.
-Alternatively, use the pre-built image from docker hub at jonasspenger/paciofspython.
+Alternatively, use the pre-built image from docker hub at https://hub.docker.com/r/jonasspenger/paciofspython.
 For local installation, see https://github.com/jonasspenger/paciofspython/.

-### Running, Testing, and Deployment - PacioFSPython
+### 3.3 Running, Testing, and Deployment - PacioFSPython
 **Running PacioFSPython:**
 ```
 docker run --rm -it --privileged jonasspenger/paciofspython python3 paciofspython/paciofs/paciofslocal.py -h;